Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Mod-2 Cohomology of 3D space groups

 \subsection{Mod-2 cohomology ring of 3D space groups}

-The main result of this work is that we obtain the mod-2 cohomology rings for 229 of the 230 3D space groups \footnote{The only exception being \hyperref[subsub:sg226]{No. 226~($Fm\bar{3}c$)} whose degree-7 and higher relations have not been worked out.}, which is collected in Appendix \ref{collection230}.
+The main result of this work is the mod-2 cohomology rings for all 230 3D space groups, collected in Appendix \ref{collection230}.
 In this subsection, we show how to read these results and point out some interesting features.

 We present a mod-2 cohomology ring as follows:

 Here, $A_\bullet$, $B_\bullet$, $\dots$ are the generators of the ring, living in $H^1(G, \Z_2)$, $H^2(G, \Z_2)$, $\dots$, respectively (all the way to $F_\bullet \in H^6(G, \Z_2)$, see Item~\ref{item:generators-3d}).
 Subscripts ``$\,\bullet\,$'' give labels to the generators: